leilahaddou/leilahaddou.github.io/neo4j-tutorial/tutorial.md

 From a URL:
 ```
-LOAD CSV WITH HEADERS FROM "urladdress.csv" AS row
+LOAD CSV WITH HEADERS FROM 'urladdress.csv' AS row
 ```

 From a local file (use the filepath on your computer):
 ```
-LOAD CSV WITH HEADERS FROM "file:///Users/leilahaddou/Desktop/data.csv" AS row
+LOAD CSV WITH HEADERS FROM 'file:///Users/leilahaddou/Desktop/data.csv' AS row
 ```

 **Please note Windows files will use backslashes like so `\`**